 How helpful are bilingual books for students to learn Chinese?

-When students grab a Chinese-English bilingual book trying to learn Chinese, they usually list a number of new words appeared in the Chinese text and find out the meanings of these new words by comparing with the English text.
-This is where the trouble begins.
+When students grab a Chinese-English bilingual book and try to learn Chinese, they usually list a number of new words appeared in the Chinese text and find out the meanings of these new words in the English text.

-English and Chinese, two languages with so many differences.
+English and Chinese are two languages with so many differences.
 Many times, when good original work and good translation are put side by side, we are struck by how daring the translators are and the wonderful skills they have mastered to transform the original text to something quite different.

-Bilingual books which allow readers to tally sentences from both side and pick out new words must adopt a literal translation approach, and the overall result is highly likely to be a substandard translation in Chinese.
+Bilingual books which allow readers to tally sentences from both side and pick out new words must adopt a literal translation approach, and the overall result will be a substandard translation in Chinese.

 Taking the fun out of reading a good book

-Personally, bilingual books never really helped me when I was learning English.
+Personally, bilingual books never helped me when I was learning English.
 If the story was good, I would tend to read the Chinese texts only.
 If the book was bland, I lost interest in reading it after a few pages.